-Get Screened Earlier For Colon Cancer, Urges American Cancer Society
+Get Screened Earlier For Colorectal Cancer, Urges American Cancer Society

 Colorectal cancer is the second-leading cause of cancer death in the United States, most frequently diagnosed among adults over 65.
 To catch those typically slow-growing malignancies early, when they can often be cured, most doctors' groups recommend colorectal cancer screening starting at age 50.